andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 above when you mouse over a zw square.
 (Ignore the lighter yellow highlights for now!)

-And now, for the next big breakthrough: I think this situation shows the power of visualization well, because this exact visualization was what reddit user *u/cetttbycett* was looking at when [they made this post](https://www.reddit.com/r/adventofcode/comments/kfjhwh/year_2020_day_17_part_2_using_symmetry_in_4d_space/) late Thursday the 17th/early Friday the 18th...and everything changed *forever*.
+And now, for the next big breakthrough: this exact visualization was what reddit user *u/cetttbycett* was looking at when [they made this post](https://www.reddit.com/r/adventofcode/comments/kfjhwh/year_2020_day_17_part_2_using_symmetry_in_4d_space/) late Thursday the 17th/early Friday the 18th...and everything changed forever.

 > I noticed that the expansion of active cubes for part 2 is symmetric with
 > respect to two hyperplanes in 4d space: These hyperplanes can be described by